PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/5-use-cases/3-usage-based/README.md

 :::

 :::tip Note
-Charge at Term can also be use together with [flat fee](../1-flat-fee/README.md).
+Usage-Based can also be use together with [flat fee](../1-flat-fee/README.md).
 :::